revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

-19.How to check the given file is exists or not?
+19.How to check the given file exists or not?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)